 Plus, each call-to-action is seamlessly integrated with your site, so clients can take action without ever leaving your website.

 Creating Client Portal Calls-to-Action

-To create and customize your calls-to-action link click on Online Presence from the left navigation pane, then click on Create Direct Links button.
+To create and customize your calls-to-action link click on Client Portal from the left navigation pane, then click on Create Direct Links button.